 Medical Certificate

+To qualify to work at the mine, it is a prerequisite to pass the medical test and awarded the medical certificate.
+This forms part of an employee’s record and should be kept.

 Pay point

 Pay point refers to the allocation of payroll input to specific payroll personnel in the payroll section.
 The input is segregated based on a provided department and the resultant payroll cost is directly allocated to the identified department.
 In the case of FC Platinum, the grouping is based on departments i.e. Mining, MHL, Survey, Plant etc.